The One Type of Emergency Supply We Need More Of...

 And it’s not just the amount of fuel that lots of us miss on—it’s the variety, too.
 It’s advisable to have two to three types of fuel-burning devices on hand for warming your home and cooking through winter months, for redundancy if nothing else.

-(It should be noted that no fuel is completely indoor safe—always err on the side of safety and follow instructions).
+(It should be noted that no fuel is 100-percent indoor safe—always err on the side of caution and follow manufacturer instructions for your appliances).

-While a family living in a home with a large yard have room for a good supply of firewood to power a wood stove or build a fire in a fireplace.
+A family living in a home with a large yard may have room for a good supply of kindling to power a wood stove or build a fire in a fireplace.
 Apartment dwellers may have no such option and must find other sources of fuel to heat or cook.
 If you can store firewood, there are some guidelines to keep in mind:

 - Rotten wood crumbles, smokes, and gives off very little heat.

 - Moisture encourages rot, so you’ll need to keep your woodpile enclosed or covered to the best of your ability.

 - Protect your wood with a shed, covered patio or carport, or at the least tarp or heavy plastic.

 - Always wear gloves and be alert when collecting an armload of wood!
 Mice, spiders and some snakes (yikes!) are very fond of nesting in woodpiles.

 - Especially if you chop your own wood, make sure it’s seasoned.
 Some firewood needs to dry and age for about a year to be suitable for burning.